Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) MSN

 - Long-term care facilities

-Adult Gerontology Nurse Practitioner (AGACNP) MSN Degree FAQs
+Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) MSN FAQs

-Acute care simply means a functional treatment to care for short-term needs — usually less than one month of symptoms.
-Treatments performed by adult gerontology acute care nurse practitioners include health assessments, prescribing medications, and recommending effective health treatments for patients with acute, subacute (one to three months of symptoms) and sometimes chronic illnesses (more than three months of symptoms).
+Acute care simply means a functional treatment to care for short-term needs — usually less than three months of symptoms.
+Treatments performed by adult-gerontology acute care nurse practitioners include performing health assessments, prescribing medications and recommending effective health treatments for patients with acute, subacute (six weeks to less than three months of symptoms) and sometimes chronic illnesses (more than three months of symptoms).4

-Yes, the advanced practice nursing programs at GCU are designed for practitioners that already have experience in direct patient care.
-To be eligible to apply to GCU’s MSN AGACNP program, applicants must have a minimum of two years, recent full-time work experience as an RN.
-Nursing applicants must also possess a current unencumbered, unrestricted license as a registered nurse (or APRN certification, where applicable).
+To be eligible to apply to this program, you must have a minimum of one year, recent full-time work experience as an RN.
+You must also possess a current unencumbered, unrestricted license as a registered nurse (or APRN certification, where applicable).1

-At GCU, all MSN AGACNP non-lab courses are completed online for added flexibility and convenience.
-Clinicals and the two on-campus experiences are conducted in-person.
+At GCU, MSN AGACNP courses are completed online for added flexibility and convenience.
+Students will also have to complete clinicals and the two on-campus experiences in-person.
 Clinicals will be assigned in local, approved healthcare facilities.
 The on-campus experiences are conducted at GCU’s main campus in Phoenix, Arizona.

 Core Courses